 If you suspect a fake UTR was shared as payment proof, upload the payment screenshot to our fake payment screenshot checker.
 Our AI verifies the UTR format, checks it against the expected format for the claimed payment app and detects if the amount field was edited in a photo editing tool.

-UPI scams in India have become highly sophisticated.
-Understanding how they work is the first step to protecting yourself.
-The most common types involve fake UPI IDs, fake QR codes or a combination of both.
+UPI scams in India have gotten very sophisticated.
+Knowing how they work is the first step to not falling for them.
+Most of them involve fake UPI IDs, fake QR codes or both together.

-In fake customer care scams, fraudsters create UPI IDs like kycverify@okaxis or accountblock@paytm and call victims pretending to be bank employees.
-They tell the victim their account will be blocked unless they complete KYC by making a small payment to the UPI ID they share.
-Once the victim pays, they ask for more payments claiming issues with the process.
+In fake customer care scams, fraudsters create UPI IDs like kycverify@okaxis or accountblock@paytm and call you pretending to be from your bank.
+They tell you your account will be blocked unless you complete KYC by making a small payment to the UPI ID they give you.
+The moment you pay, they come back asking for more, each time with a new excuse.

 In KYC update frauds, victims are asked to scan a QR code or pay a token amount to complete their UPI KYC.
-The QR code actually initiates a collect request or a payment to the scammer's account.
-No legitimate bank or UPI app ever requires a payment for KYC completion.
+That QR code quietly initiates a payment straight to the scammer's account.
+No real bank or UPI app ever asks you to make a payment for KYC.
+Not even a rupee.

-In lottery and cashback scams, victims are told they have won a prize or cashback and are asked to pay a small processing fee to a specific UPI ID before receiving their winnings.
-The winnings never arrive.
-Our checker flags UPI IDs associated with prize and cashback scam patterns immediately.
+In lottery and cashback scams, you are told you have won a prize or cashback and just need to pay a small processing fee to claim it.
+The fee goes to a fake UPI ID and the prize never comes.
+Our checker flags UPI IDs connected to prize and cashback scam patterns the moment you enter them.